 About Me

-Devina Buckshee is a public health specialist, multimedia health journalist, and writer focusing on global health, sexual and reproductive health, and refugee healthcare.
-She received her M.A. in Sociology and Politics from the University of Edinburgh and her M.P.H. from the Yale School of Public Health.
+Hi!
+I'm a public health specialist, multimedia health journalist, and writer focusing on global health, sexual and reproductive health, and refugee healthcare.

 Get in touch here!